Athens, Greece

 Accommodation & Meals

-The reimbursement fee does not include accommodation and fee except the coffee breaks during the workshop.
-Athens is a tourist city, so you can easily find different kind of accommodation depending to your budget.
-Prices range from 90€/week in one of the many hostels, to 250€-300€ for a week in a self catered apartment.
-High end hotels are also of course available if you have a higher budget.
-The city is well connected with relatively cheap metro and bus system.
-The prices of the inexpensive and mid-ranged restaurants vary between 15 - 25 Euros for a three-course menu.
+The reimbursement fee does not include accommodation and food, except for the coffee breaks during the workshop.
+Athens is a tourist city, so you can easily find different kinds of accommodation depending on your budget.
+Prices range from 90€/week in one of the many hostels to 250€-300€ for a week in a self-catered apartment.
+High-end hotels are also, of course, available if you have a higher budget.
+The city is well-connected with a relatively cheap metro and bus system.
+The prices of the inexpensive and mid-range restaurants vary between 15 - 25 Euros for a three-course menu.

 Free Time & Trips

-Athens is one of the oldest European capitals which has a lot to offer.
-Numerus of historic sites and museums in the city deserve a visit: the Acropolis with the Parthenon, the ancient agora of Athens, the theater of Dionysus, the Stoa of Attalos, the Acropolis museum, the National Archaeological museum and many others.
-The picturesque neighborhoods of Plaka, Monastiraki square and Anatofika offer cozy restaurants, bars and shops.
+Athens is one of the oldest European capitals and as such, it has a lot to offer.
+Numerous historic sites and museums in the city are worth visiting: the Acropolis with the Parthenon, the ancient agora of Athens, the theatre of Dionysus, the Stoa of Attalos, the Acropolis museum, the National Archaeological museum and many others.
+The picturesque neighborhoods of Plaka, Monastiraki Square and Anatofika offer cozy restaurants, bars and shops.

 Technicalities & Practicalities

 Insurance: The reimbursement payment does not cover insurance.
 It is mandatory to arrange your own health insurance before your trip to Greece.
-The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.
+The insurance must cover, as a minimum, the following risks: medical treatment in case of accident or disease, as well as costs related to evacuation and repatriation.
 All EU citizens can use Greek medical services as long as they can provide evidence of their home-country health insurance with a card/certificate, etc.

 What to bring?